Sung-Huan/ANNOgesic/docs/source/test_case.rst

     CAGTCTTTTAAATGCGGCTCGATGAGGGCGTCAATTTCATTGATTTTTTCTAACACGCCA
     TTAAAAAGGCTTAAAGCGAAAGCGAGTTGGTTGTTTTTAATCTTTTTTTCTTCTAACATG

-In new fasta file, the third nucleotide replace from A to c.
+In ``test_case1.fa``, the third nucleotide replace from A to c.
 Moreover, The sixth nucleotide is deleted.
-In test_case2, it also modify the fasta file based on the mutation table.
+In ``test_case2.fa``, it also modifies the fasta file based on the mutation table.

 when you have the correct fasta files, you can map your reads to the correct fasta file.

-If you have no mutation table, you can also use the subcommand ``snp`` to detect the mutation automatically.
+If you have no mutation table, you can also use the subcommand ``snp`` to detect the mutation and apply to reference genomoe automatically.
 For this subcommand, we will go through it later.

 Generating annotation files
 -------------------